 Over 400 cultivars have been named, almost all in North America (Janick & Paull 2008).
-Overwhelmingly selected for timber and/or nut qualities, only a handful of well known or ornamental varieites are listed here.
-Crawford (2016) neatly summarizes cultivar qualities for the small-scale nut grower, and should be consulted for pollination groups.
+Overwhelmingly selected for timber and/or nut qualities, only a handful of well-known or ornamental varieites are listed here.
+Crawford (2016) neatly summarises cultivar qualities for the small-scale nut grower, and should be consulted for pollination groups.
 Leaf emergence time is a significant characteristic, given the species’ huge north-south range.
 Older cultivars seem to have been propagated both by seed and grafting, so should not always be regarded as clonal.
 There has been a modern trend towards patenting elite clonal cultivars, predominantly for timber qualities.
-Walter Beineke, working initially at Purdue University, Indiana, has been pre-eminent in this (Beineke 1990, ArborAmerica 2013).
+Walter Beineke, working initially at Purdue University, Indiana, has been pre-eminent in this (Beineke 1990; ArborAmerica 2013).